May 26, 2013, Kitchener, Ontario

 Posted by: Robert Deutschmann, Personal Injury Lawyer

-The parties were unable to resolve their dispute through mediation, and Mrs. Mujku applied for arbitration at the Financial Services Commission of Ontario under the Insurance Act.
+Manjit Singh, was injured in a motor vehicle accident on June 21, 2007.
+She applied for income replacement benefits from TD Home and Auto Insurance Company payable under the Schedule.
+TD Home denied weekly income replacement benefits.
+The parties were unable to resolve their disputes through mediation, and Mrs. Singh applied for arbitration at the Financial Services Commission of Ontario under the Insurance Act.

 EVIDENCE AND ANALYSIS: